martinandersen3d/FileSearchReplace/Readme.md

 .\UserController.txt

-In all the files the word "HelloWorld" is replaced with the correct word
+In all the new files the word "HelloWorld" is replaced with the correct word